goodmanRomi/goodmanRomi/README.md

 # Hi there! 👋 Welcome to my GitHub Profile!

 I’m Romi, a Computer Science student passionate about learning through hands-on experience.
-I’m currently expanding my knowledge through online courses and building projects that I can’t wait to share with you! 🎉
+As I advance in my degree, I’m also taking part in online courses to expand my knowledge of web app development.
+I’m building projects that I can’t wait to share with you! 🎉

 ---